Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Cluster_Setup_Steps.md

 # Steps to set up cluster

+In this guide we will set up the Kubernetes cluster for the deployment of LLMs using Triton Server and TRT-LLM.
+*
 ## 1. Add node label and taint

+As first step we will add node labels and taints

+* A node label of `nvidia.com/gpu=present` to more easily identify nodes with NVIDIA GPUs.
+* A node taint of `nvidia.com/gpu=present:NoSchedule` to prevent non-GPU pods from being deployed to GPU nodes.

 Run the following command to get nodes: